T3Marius/SwiftlyS2-Jailbreak/README.md

 - Cuffs are given to the warden and cleaned up when warden is removed.
 - Warden can remove weapons by shooting them.
 - HUD center message shows the current warden and deputy.
+- Warden chat and scoreboard tags are applied while the role is active.

 ### Deputy System